Add reserve nodes to existing deployment

 Procedure

-The following procedures use the c4 and confd_client command-line tools in a Linux terminal.
+The following examples use the c4 and confd_client command-line tools in a Linux terminal.
 For more information about these tools, see Exasol Deployment Tool (c4)Exasol Deployment Tool (c4)Exasol Deployment Tool (c4)Exasol Deployment Tool (c4) and ConfD.

 Step 1: Prepare the hosts